fduarte42/aurum/docs/README.md

 ## 📄 License

-Aurum ORM is open-source software.
-Please see the LICENSE file for details.
+Aurum ORM is open-source software licensed under the [MIT License](../LICENSE).
+You are free to use, modify, and distribute this software in accordance with the terms of the MIT License.

 ---